Windowsfag/Tomoko-Homepage/README.md

 # Tomoko-Homepage

 ![alt tag](screenshot.JPG "Homepage preview")
-**Live Demo: [Here] (http://windowsfag.github.io/Tomoko-Homepage/) NOTE: For whatever reason the background image wont load in the live demo.**
+**Live Demo: [Here] (http://windowsfag.github.io/Tomoko-Homepage/) NOTE: For whatever reason the background image wont load in the live demo.
+Or atleast it wont in Pale Moon.**

 A fork of gokoururi homepage for anybody who feels like using something broken.
 I settled on a theme of Tomoko Kuroki for literally no reason at all.
 The main differnece between this and Gokoururi's homepage is the Tomoko theme and the wallpaper background.